abk7777/bio-nx/README.md

 Using a graph database makes it possible to explore the context and relationships in the data using various algorithms:
 * Community detection
 * Centrality to measure the importance of a node
-* Similarity and prediction
+* Prediction of properties based on similarity
-* Predicting undiscovered relationships
+* Prediction of undiscovered relationships
 * Finding the shortest paths between nodes

 #### -- Project Status: [Active]